Church Pension Group | Leadership & Governance

 He has combined his financial background with his ministry in academic work focused on faith and finance.
 In 2021, he published Financial Anxiety, and in 2022 he published Talking Dollars & Sense: Leading Theological Discussions on Money.

-He was elected to serve his first term on The Church Pension Fund Board of Trustees in 2022.
+He was elected to his first term on The Church Pension Fund Board of Trustees in 2022.

 He is pursuing a PhD in Practical Theology at Claremont School of Theology.